Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese (Video)

-If you’re thinking about Thanksgiving dinner and how to avoid potatoes I heartily recommend this lovely Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese, which would taste great with a spoonful of turkey gravy over it.
-I’ve tried a lot of variations of mashed cauliflower through the years, and it’s the creamy goat cheese that makes this The BEST Pureed Cauliflower (in my humble opinion!)
-This is the one I make over and over.
+If you’re thinking about how to avoid potatoes I heartily recommend this lovely Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese!
+I’ve tried a lot of variations of cauliflower mash through the years, and in my humble opinion this is the BEST pureed cauliflower you could possibly want.
+It’s the creamy goat cheese that makes this mashed cauliflower dish so good, and this is the one I make over and over.

 I’ve seen many recipes comparing pureed cauliflower to potatoes, but this pureed cauliflower is perfectly happy about being cauliflower, and thrilled to be flavored with garlic, goat cheese, and Parmesan.
-And I think anyone who’s seriously limiting carbs at Thanksgiving will be happy to have this on their plate!
-And it’s also a delicious low-carb and Keto side dish any time of year.
+And I think anyone who’s seriously limiting carbs will be happy to have this on their plate!
+It’s a delicious low-carb and Keto side dish any time of year.

-How to Make The BEST Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese:
+How to Make Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese:

 (This is just a summary of the steps shown in the photos; scroll down for complete printable recipe.